This Term's Topics

 P.E.

-This is timetabled for Tuesday and Friday afternoon and will be outside whenever possible.
+PE is timetabled for Tuesday and Friday afternoon and will be outside where possible.

 Please ensure your child has a full P.E. kit in school, which they will keep on their peg.
 They will change in school, prior to the lesson.